-Enroll now to save your spot!
+Enroll by December 15th to save your spot!

 English Learner Portal's Book Studies are a way to explore culture and instruction through self-paced professional reading.
 A copy of the book is included in the price of the course.
 "From Borsch to Burgers - A Cross Cultural Memoir" details the life experiences of Ruslana Westerlund.
 This memoir tracks her journey from a little girl in the potato fields of the Soviet Union to foreign new world of America.
 Ruslana elegantly and humorously captures her gleeful yet puzzling journey through new foods, customs, language, and love.
 Her message of cross-cultural discovery presents enlightening insights into understanding the nuances found in spanning two worlds.
 Her tale attempts to answer the questions asked by all people who have left their homeland to seek out a new life, “Who am I now?” and “Where do I fit in?”

 You can split your course fee over two payments.
 One half at registration and one half in 30 days.
 Offer only available up to 30 days before course start date.